zzhangjii/learning-library/oci-library/qloudable/NAT_Gateway/nat_gateway.md

 **We will now create a route table and NAT gateway in the VCN.**

 1. Switch to OCI console.
-From OCI services menu click **Virtual Cloud Networks** under Networking.
-Locate your VCN and click the VCN name to display VCN details.
+From OCI services menu Click **Virtual Cloud Networks** under Networking.
+Locate your VCN and Click the VCN name to display VCN details.

 2. Click **NAT Gateways** , then **Create**.
-Ensure correct compartment is selected and provide a Name and click **Create NAT Gateway**.
+Ensure correct compartment is selected and provide a Name and Click **Create NAT Gateway**.

 <img src="https://raw.githubusercontent.com/oracle/learning-library/master/oci-library/qloudable/NAT_Gateway/img/NAT_001.PNG" alt="image-alt-text">